kelu124/echomods/cletus/suppliers/supplier-sonomecha.md

 ### Status

 * Contact in 2015 (NA).
-* 275$/deux with off-the-shelf components
+* 275$/two transducers with off-the-shelf components.
+50 units, we can offer $150.
-* Feedback OK - waiting input from team

 ### Notes